 Duquesne University has long been known both locally and nationally for its jazz program.
-Directed and coached by some of the finest jazz musicians, our students have the ability to participate in a variety of different jazz ensembles, ranging from the larger ensembles (listed below) to jazz chamber groups.
-Additionally, guitar students can perform with the Jazz Guitar Ensemble.
+Directed and coached by some of the finest jazz musicians, our students have the ability to participate in a variety of different jazz ensembles.

-The Jazz Ensemble, directed by Mike Tomaro, has been a principal performing group at Duquesne University for many years.
+The Jazz Ensemble has been a principal performing group at Duquesne University for many years.
 Guest soloists have included such artists as Mike Stern, David Leibman, Randy Brecker, John Scofield, Claudio Roditi, Slide Hampton, Michael Davis, Mark Shilansky, Dick Oatts, Denis DiBlasio, Michael Abene, and Phil Woods.

 In addition to the standard jazz repertoire, the ensemble regularly performs themed concerts.
 Past concerts have included the music of Frank Zappa, Sting & The Police, The Beatles, Steely Dan, Stevie Wonder, Henry Mancini, The 70's Horn Bands (Chicago; Earth, Wind & Fire; Blood, Sweat & Tears; Tower of Power), and Michael Jackson.
 They have also performed music of movies and television.

 In 2013, the Duquesne University Jazz Ensemble had the opportunity to collaborate with the Pittsburgh Pirates.
-An original theme was recorded and is used for the starting lineup promo video shown at every home game.
-Click below to see and hear the results of that collaboration.
+An original theme was recorded that was used for the starting lineup promo video shown at every home game that season.